 What would trigger escalation of a particular request for numbers to the Commission?

-Carriers shall be deemed ineligible for additional geographic numbering resources for growth in an Exchange Area where the carrier’s Appendix B illustrates months to exhaust to be greater than 12 months.
-Carriers requiring additional geographic TNs that do not meet the Appendix B threshold may apply to the CRTC for an exception.
+Carriers requiring additional geographic TNs that do not meet the criteria for new numbering resources may apply to the CRTC for an exception.

 What enforcement powers or tools may be appropriate for the CNA to use to scrutinize requests for numbering resources

-The CNA is ideally structured to enforce defined eligibility rules.
-The CNA is also ideally positioned to receive confidential utilization and forecast data from individual carriers and aggregate this data.
+The CNA currently has all the tools it needs to scrutinize requests for numbering resources against defined eligibility criteria.

 With the G-NRUF utilization reporting contemplated in this report, the CNA can detect the following potentially problematic situations concerning individual carriers: